Onshore Business Manager

 He is actively involved in the Energy Pipeline Co-operative Research Centre, having worked on multiple research projects.
 He also sits on the steering committee for the Advanced Design and Construction of Energy Pipelines research program.

-Thomas represents Atteris on the APGA Research and Standard Committee, and in 2015 was awarded a scholarship to attend the 20th Joint Technical Meeting held between the European Pipeline Research Group and the Pipeline Research Council International.
+Thomas represents Atteris on the APGA Research and Standards Committee, and in 2015 was awarded a scholarship to attend the 20th Joint Technical Meeting held between the European Pipeline Research Group and the Pipeline Research Council International.

 Thomas has authored a range of articles and papers, and regularly presents at industry events such as the Australian Oil and Gas Convention and for the Australian Corrosion Association.
 Some of his publications include: